kernelkit/infix/board/aarch64/microchip-ev23x71a/README.md

 ## Netboot

-Once the Infix U-Boot is in place, netbooting needs no script at all: hand out a `rootfs.itb` as the DHCP boot file and `ixprepdhcp` fetches, validates, and boots it, see the [netboot HowTo][1].
+With the Infix U-Boot in place netbooting needs no script: hand out a `rootfs.itb` as the DHCP boot file and `ixprepdhcp` fetches, validates, and boots it, see the [netboot HowTo][1].

 The recipe below is for boards still running the vendor U-Boot, before our FIP